THE PANDEMIC TAKES THE RECESSION TALK TO BRAND NEW TERRITORY

 The corona crisis is novel in many ways.
 One of the key challenges policymakers everywhere are grappling with is the tradeoff between managing the sanitary crisis – on the public health front – and the economic crisis – offset by the deliberate shutdown of the economy that must take place in pursuing public health objectives.

 The V4 governments implemented containment measures quite early on.
 They have included restricting cross-border travel, movement of citizens, closing schools, banning public events, closing retail outlets (except for critical ones), limiting production in industry and enforcing quarantines where necessary.
-Experience of countries to date suggest that early introduction of containment measures, at a point when only a handful of cases were detected, has been crucial in taming the outbreak.
-Within western Europe, Portugal is a case in point surrounded by raging contagion of its neighbors.
+Experience of countries to date suggest that the early introduction of containment measures, at a point when only a handful of cases were detected, has been crucial in taming the outbreak.
+Within western Europe, Portugal is a case in point surrounded by the raging contagion of its neighbours.

-The figure depicts how the virus’ spread in the V4 region compares to a selected benchmark of countries in western Europe, with black diamonds on right-hand-side axis showing country populations for scaling.
+The figure depicts how the virus’ spread in the V4 region compares to a selected benchmark of countries in western Europe, with black diamonds on the right-hand-side axis showing country populations for scaling.
 The V4 region fares relatively well but the containment measures exit strategy will be the true test of the region’s crisis management ability.

 ECONOMIC PROJECTIONS & OTHER FORMS OF PANDEMIC RECREATION

-April 2020 IMF projections estimate that the overall the economic impact on V4 countries should be more muted, compared to its western euro area counterparts.
+April 2020 IMF projections estimate that the overall economic impact on V4 countries should be more muted, compared to its western euro-area counterparts.
 To benchmark the IMF numbers, for, say, the Slovak Republic – the V4 region’s lone Eurozone member – national authorities’ forecasts range between 4.5% and 9.4% for 2020, according to the National Bank and within the range at 7.2% according to the Finance Ministry estimates.

 THE V4 CALIBRATION OF MONETARY-FISCAL RESPONSE

-Among economic policy realms, monetary policy was the first one to react to the covid-19 outbreak in the V4 region, following ECB’s suit mid-March.
+Among economic policy realms, monetary policy was the first one to react to the covid-19 outbreak in the V4 region, following ECB’s suit in mid-March.
 Where possible, central banks pursued rate cuts (Polish and Czech central banks) and all central banks introduced measures to support liquidity.
 A complete overview of the V4 economies’ monetary, macroprudential and regulatory response can be found here.

-Fiscal policy response has been slower to unfold.
-While the discussions on the EU rescue deal lingered on, V4 governments adopted a number of discretionary fiscal actions, including direct salary support/contributions for employees of affected companies and the self-employed; easing of conditions of social and health insurance program contributions in some cases, measures to ease the labor code requirements, payroll and corporate tax payment deferrals and government guarantees to obtain credit.
+The fiscal policy response has been slower to unfold.
+While the discussions on the EU rescue deal lingered on, V4 governments adopted a number of discretionary fiscal actions, including direct salary support/contributions for employees of affected companies and the self-employed; easing of conditions of social and health insurance program contributions in some cases, measures to ease the labour code requirements, payroll and corporate tax payment deferrals and government guarantees to obtain credit.
 Some countries (e.g. the Slovak Rep.) updated its playbook with a new short-time work scheme (“kurzarbeit”, IMF details here) in mid-April.
 Against the backdrop of a delayed common fiscal action from Brussels, V4 discretionary fiscal measures are warranted.
 The overall monetary-regulatory-fiscal response is unprecedented, and eyes providing lifelines to the economies’ most vulnerable and hardest-hit: firms and workers.
-On the top of the measures undertaken, a lot will depend on the future governments’ exit strategies, as well as the planned EU reconstruction plan that is to put forth a long-term strategic plan to rebuild the European economy.
+On top of the measures undertaken, a lot will depend on the future governments’ exit strategies, as well as the planned EU reconstruction plan that is to put forth a long-term strategic plan to rebuild the European economy.